Bobby Short: Later years

 In 2000, the Library of Congress designated Short a Living Legend, a recognition established as part of its bicentennial celebration.
 The next year, his voice was featured in the 200th episode of the sitcom Frasier.
 In 2004, Short announced plans to end his regular appearances at the Café Carlyle by the end of the year.
 He continued to tour and travel until the end of his life.

 Awards

 Bobby Short was inducted as a Laureate of The Lincoln Academy of Illinois and in 1983 was awarded the Order of Lincoln by the governor of Illinois (the state's highest honor) in the area of performing arts.

 Personal life

-Short adopted Ronald Bell, of San Francisco, who was the son of Short's older brother William.
+Short adopted nephew Ronald Bell of San Francisco, the son of Short's older brother William.

-Although Short never publicly declared that he was gay, it was well known among his friends, fellow musicians, and some of his fans.
-When asked by a friend why he hadn't taken part in any of the gay pride marches of the 1970s and 1980s, Short's response was, "I have a living to make!
-I can't afford to march in the Gay Pride Parade."
+Although Short never publicly declared he was gay, it was well known among his friends, fellow musicians, and some of his fans.
+When asked by a friend why he had not taken part in any of the gay pride marches of the 1970s and 1980s, Short's response was, "I have a living to make!
+I can't afford to march in the Gay Pride Parade".